Worcestershire County Council Full Privacy Notice

 We do not record any financial card details if you make any payments by telephone.
 If the call is transferred to a member of staff outside the Customer Service team, the recording stops.

 Live chat is an alternative to the telephone.
 You will receive an email of your chat transcript each time you use the service.
-These records will be used to increase your security and for our record keeping of the transaction.

 Emails

-If you email us, we may keep a record of your contact, your email address and the email for our record keeping of the transaction.
+If you email us we may keep a record of your contact, your email address and the email for our record keeping of the transaction.
 For security reasons we will not include any confidential information about you in any email we send to you unless you agree to this.

 We suggest that you keep the amount of confidential information you send to us via email to a minimum and use email encryption or if possible, our secure online forms and services.